ronaldoussoren/pyobjc/docs/api/module-objc.rst

    * unbound methods

-   For the last two the method selector is calculated using the regular algoritm for this (e.g. as if ``selector(item)`` was called).
-The last two are instance methods by default, but automaticly made class methods when the class (or a superclass) has a class method with the same selector.
+   For the last two the method selector is calculated using the regular algorithm for this (e.g. as if ``selector(item)`` was called).
+The last two are instance methods by default, but automatically made class methods when the class (or a superclass) has a class method with the same selector.